b-lukaszuk/RJ_BS_eng/contents/time_to_say_goodbye.md

 Now, let me follow a word of advice with a word of warning.
 The book contains a description of statistics the way I see it, not necessarily the way it really is.
-Additionally, many times I simplified stuff, e.g. by avoiding mathematics (and formulas) beyond the level of a primary school (in Poland grades 1-8) and limiting the number of Julia's constructs in the examples.
+Additionally, many times I simplified stuff, e.g. by avoiding mathematics and mathematical formulas that go beyond the level of a primary school (in Poland grades 1-8).
+Moreover, I also tried to limit the number of Julia's constructs in the examples.
 In the end I wrote that book for myself from the past, so if you ever met me then be sure to pass it on me.
 I would have loved to read it.
 But then again, back in the day when I was a student there was no Julia, and my English was too poor.
 Oh, well, just enjoy the book yourself.

 Take care.